 Sensorineural hearing impairment may also occur if your mother has had rubella (German measles) during pregnancy, or if your birth weight was low.

-Sensorineural hearing loss can be inherited and finally you may lose your hearing ability due to head/ear injuries.
+Sensorineural hearing loss can be inherited (genetic hearing loss) and finally you may lose your hearing ability due to head/ear injuries.

 Treatment of sensorineural hearing loss

-People with sensorineural hearing loss cannot regain their hearing, but most people find sensorineural hearing aids very helpful.
-A few cases of sensorineural hearing loss can be (partly)treated by means of an operation.
+People with sensorineural hearing loss cannot regain their hearing, but most people can benefit from hearing aids.
+A more severe or profound sensorineural hearing loss can be treated with hearing implants.
+A few cases of sensorineural hearing loss can be (partly) treated by means of an operation.